 - Add the eggs and beat to incorporate.

-- Add the flour, baking powder, cinnamon, nutmeg, cloves, and ginger; beat to incorporate.
+- Add the flour, baking powder, cinnamon, nutmeg, cloves, ginger, and salt; beat to incorporate.

-- Switch to a wooden spoon and stir in the walnuts and glace mixed candied fruit.
+- Switch to a wooden spoon and stir in the mixed candied fruit.

-- Use a fine serrated knife to slice the loaf into slices about 1 inch thick.
+- Use a fine serrated knife to slice the loaf into 3/4" slices.

-- Place the slices, cut side down, on the baking sheet.
+- Place the slices standing up, meaning that both cut sides are exposed, on the baking sheet.
 Bake for 15 minutes.
-Turn the slices over and bake for an additional 15 minutes.

 - Remove the biscotti from the baking sheet and transfer to a wire cooling rack to cool completely.